 I find if I work on something for too long, I get ideas for other things – that I want to do right now.

 Through trial-and-error, I found the easiest way not to multitask for me is to use the Pomodoro technique (work 25 mins, take a 5 min break, and repeat).
 That's usually when my focus is at its best.

 Now it's a matter of getting in the habit to start the timer every morning.

 On that topic, I know some day traders such as Marina Kuperman Villatoro use this technique as they day trade.

-In this article, I provided you with 3 things I intend to work on during my upcoming trip to diminish the Forex trading difficulties I’ll experience.
-Interestingly enough, I’m leaving the day after I publish this article.
-If you happen to be somewhere on my way, shoot me an email and we might be able to meet up around that trip!
+In this article, I provided you with 3 things I intend to work on during my upcoming trip to diminish the Forex trading difficulties I'll experience.
+Interestingly enough, I'm leaving the day after I publish this article.
+If you happen to be somewhere on my way, shoot me an email and we might be able to meet up on that trip!